zazhedho/telkom-test/README.md

 go run .
 ```

-2. For answer no. 03 - 05 i put in a folder task_3-5, open the .md file
+2. For answer no.3-5 i put in a folder task3-5, open the .md file

 ## 🛠️ Installation Steps